 In July of 1929 the Forest Service issued L-20 Regulation to consolidate and order the previous piecemeal preservation of non-roaded areas and standardized them with the term “Primitive Area.”
 These management regulations consisted of a simple list of permitted and prohibited activities.
 Working from this policy, Bob Marshall wrote the “The Forest for Recreation and Program for Forest Recreation Plan” in the 1933 “A National Plan for American Forestry.”
 Marshall’s Program included “Wilderness Areas… which contain no permanent inhabitants, possess no means of mechanical conveyance, and are sufficiently spacious… [and] preserve as nearly as possible the essential features of the primitive environment.”
 In 1937 Marshall drafted U-Regulations to replace and update the L-Regulations for wilderness and primitive areas.
 The following year Marshall and others traveled through the western National forests to map and propose lands for Wilderness and primitive status.
 The idea of Wilderness had taken hold in the Forest Service.
 Toiyabe National Forest Supervisor Alexander McQueen took a pack trip along the Toiyabe Crest in August of 1941 and proposed that the Toiyabe Crest could be termed Nevada’s “wilderness area.”

 Interest in recreation and conservation for the Toiyabe Crest gathered momentum through the 1950s and 1960s, both locally and nationally.
 In 1961, Desert Magazine featured an article about Nevada Forest Service recreation and described camping and fishing opportunities in Kingston Canyon and hiking the “Toiyabe Trail from Kingston Ranger Station to Mahogany Mountain.”
+Mahogany Mountain is just west of the present Columbine Campground on Stewart Creek.
 The Secretary of Agriculture and chief of the Forest Service arranged for Sir Edmund Hillary to make an analysis of recreation areas on national forest lands in 1962.
 In June he visited the northern Toiyabe Crest area between Kingston Creek and Big Creek.
 The “Wild Granites” section of the Toiyabe Crest was described by Alvin McLane in his “General Inventory of Potential Natural Natural Landmarks in Nevada” in 1969.
 A year later, McLane published an article in the spring 1970 issue of the Nevada Magazine, called “Adventure in the Wild Granites.”
 Based on McLane’s advocacy and research, the Wild Granites was include in the “Inventory of Natural Landmarks of the the Great Basin” compiled for the National Park Service in 1975.
 The authors of the compilation were so impressed by the area that they stated in their report: “We visited the Wild Granites and recommend that al larger rea than That inventoried by McLane be evaluated as a Natural Landmark.”
 Unfortunately the Forest Service was so deferential to advocates for exploitive uses of forest lands in central Nevada, that they would resist the Wild Granites becoming a National Natural Landmark.

 By 1972, Nevada Wilderness advocates had evaluated and included the Toiyabe Crest in the most important potential Wilderness areas in Nevada.
 In September of 1978, Forest Supervisor John Lavin nominated the Toiyabe Crest Trail as a National Recreation Trail and the following year the Toiyabe Crest National Recreation Trail was established.
 Throughout the 1980s, Wilderness advocates (including members of Friends of Nevada Wilderness) explored, documented, and refined the Wilderness proposal for the Toiyabe Crest.
 Of the 108,320 acre roadless area forming the core of the Toiyabe Crest, the boundary of the the proposed wilderness was shaved down to 79,000 acres to exclude disturbed areas and accommodate cherry-stem routes and access to livestock developments.
 Unfortunately, the Forest Service, once again, differed to the demands of the mining industry and dismissed the Toiyabe Crest [aka Toiyabe Range Peak] despite having “moderate to high” Wilderness value, stating conflict with mineral potential and “it is impossible to predict where or when mineral exploration will occur… our best estimates show that 10 to 15 percent of all areas containing high mineral potential [71,000 acres] will be roaded within the next 10- to 15- year period.”
 (Toiyabe National forest Land Use Management Plan FEIS 1986.)
 This clearly demonstrates a bias on the part of the Toiyabe National Forest to make recreational, natural, and Wilderness resources secondary to mineral resources.
 As of the 2021, 35 years after this Forest Service decision, there has been no new mineral developments or constructed roads within the proposed Toiyabe Crest Wilderness.
 Despite the lack of support of the Forest Service, the Toiyabe Crest Wilderness proposal was included in nearly all iterations of the mid-1980s introduced congressional Wilderness bills.
 Unfortunately, by the time the 1989 Nevada Wilderness bill was passed, policitics had taken a large bite out of the Forest Service Wilderness designations by placing an arbitrary cap on the total number of acres that would be permitted to be designated.
 The Toiyabe Crest Wilderness fell into the backwater of Wilderness in waiting.
 Today, in 2021, the Toiyabe Crest still holds onto the same wild character as was first described by Supervisor Aleander McQueen in 1941, “Nevada’s Wilderness Area.”
 After 80 years of advocacy efforts, the time has come to honor all those Wilderness advocacy pioneers and protect this area with Wilderness designation.